Tremithousa

 Tremithousa (Τρεμιθούσα Πάφου) is a village in the Paphos District of Cyprus, located 7 km north of Paphos.
 Tremithousa is located 294 m above sea level.
 Tremithousa is located near Mesa Chorio and Mesogi Village.
 Tremithousa receives an average annual rainfall of about 520 millimeters; vines of winemaking varieties, vegetables, cereals, forage plants, citrus, almond, and walnut trees, and legumes are cultivated in the region.
-The village has a reputation for the aromatic and tasty honey that it produces.
+The village has a reputation for the honey that it produces.
 Tremithousa connects in the north to the monastery of Agios Neofytos, in the northeast with the village of Tala, and in the east with the main road of Tsada – Polis.

 The location of Tremithousa within the District of Paphos.

 Topography

 The small traditional village, located between mountain and sea at an altitude of 280 meters, offers panoramic views of the surrounding area.
-In this location, the visitor can enjoy the nature, the streams and springs that water the walnut trees, almonds, citrus fruits and vegetables produced here.

-The village of Tremithousa, is located about 3 kilometers northwest of the city of Pafos.
+Tremithousa, is about 3 kilometers northwest of the city of Pafos.
 The village is built at an average altitude of 270 meters.
 Its area has a general inclination from the northeast to the southwest and the altitude ranges from 150 to 500 meters.
-Tremithousa receives an average annual rainfall of about 520 millimeters; vines of winemaking varieties, vegetables, cereals, forage plants, citrus, almond, and walnut trees, and legumes are cultivated in the region.
-The village has a reputation for the aromatic and tasty honey that it produces.
+Tremithousa receives an average annual rainfall of about 520 millimeters.

 With respect to transportation Tremithousa connects in the north to the monastery of Agios Neofytos, in the northeast with the village of Tala, and in the east with the main road of Pafos – Polis.

-Ethimology
+Etymology

 Tremithousa took its name because of the “Tremithia”.
 Tremithia (Terebinth: Pistacia terebinthus) is a tree that was found in large quantities in the surrounding area.
 Thus the name Tremithousa implies an area that is filled with Terebinth trees.
 Indeed, in the old times the village was known for its production of “Pafitiki Pissa” (gum of Pafos) (Cypriot Greek: Παφίτικη Πίσσα), which is made out of the resin of the Terebinth tree.
 Also in the old years with the traditional mills grind the fruit of the tremithia and produced the traditional oil, which was used by all the families.
 Several residents used it for therapeutic purposes.